 The Hindus say, and very truly, that the gods when appearing to men cast no shadows, nor do they wink the eye — two typically human physical characteristics of heavy matter.
 I wonder if you get the idea behind this.
 And along that line, and much more spiritual in conception, was the statement of other peoples that in the sanctum sanctorum or the holy of holies of whatever nation or religion it may be, the presence of the divine, or of the presiding or protecting divinity, was seen as a splendor infilling the chamber.
 It may interest you to know that I have seen that myself.
 No presence as we understand a body, but just a glory, a light, a splendor; and it is significant when we recollect our teachings that even our own physical bodies in the distant, distant, distant future will be ovoid or egg-shaped spheres of light, as our eyes would observe them now.
 To us they would be arupa, but merely by comparison with our own rupa world.
 Just here let me remind you again of the old Hindu saying that the gods cast no shadows, nor do they wink the eye.
 You know that statement is worth brooding over a bit.

 A great number of what we now call our exoteric theosophical doctrines were in the times of Greece and Rome parts of the teachings of the Mysteries.
 HPB herself alludes to this fact.
 Portions of these then secret, and now published, doctrines leaked out, seeped out into the outer world, and were seized upon by intuitive minds and developed into the different systems of philosophy, as in the Stoic philosophy for instance.
 Of course, I can see very clearly that the time will probably come when what we now call esoteric we shall publish broadcast, because the time will have come to do so.
-But that does not mean, if you please Companions, that any one of you is entitled to break his oath of secrecy.
+But that does not mean that anyone of you is entitled to break his oath of secrecy.
 It is not for me to say when.
-It is for Those who know more than any one of us here.
+It is for Those who know more than anyone of us here.
 But I can feel that it is coming.
 Then still deeper teachings will be given to us, replacing those which have been broadcast into the outer world.

 Here is something that I have been trying to hammer home into your consciousness for years.
 You often hear initiates spoken of in the Greek and Roman writings.
 Among those writers it meant those who had passed through the Mysteries of either Eleusis or Samothrace; and in the later days of those two countries such induction into the esoteric teachings of that time was called initiation, and it was.
 But it was not anything — oh, please take this carefully — like what we have been studying here amongst ourselves.
 The whole purpose of the ES is in the nature of a plea to you all to recognize that it is your duty — no longer a privilege — to live what you profess, which means to take the positive attitude inside, without any egoism or swelled-headedness whatsoever.
 If you become egoistic or proud, if pride finds a place in your heart that is a sure sign you have not got it — the realization that you have taken pledges which on your honor and in the presence of the god within you have sworn to fulfill.